nexsolab/azure-devops-google-cloud-tools/Tasks/GoogleCloudSdkTool/README.md

 Goes to Azure Marketplace and search for "Google Cloud SDK tool installer".
 Install the extension for your organization and later you can use as a task in a Release Pipeline.
+This should be the first step for any pipeline that needs `gcloud` CLI.

 ## How it works

 The script gets the compacted file from https://console.cloud.google.com/storage/browser/cloud-sdk-release for the specified version.
-If "Check for Latest Version" is checked, we get the `lastest` manifest for Docker file of the SDK and get the version from environment variables of the config key.
+If "Check for Latest Version" is checked, we get the `lastest` manifest for Docker file of the SDK from `DockerHub` and get the version from environment variables of the config key.